Topic Proposals

 To substitute a Special Topics Course for a course required in a program’s curriculum, a "Blanket Curriculum Substitution" form must be completed, which specifies the particular topic that substitutes for the curriculum requirement.

-• The dean’s office forwards the proposal to the Office of the Registrar.*
+- The dean’s office forwards the completed and signed proposal via email to catalog@calpoly.edu.

-• The approved topic’s description is added to the Cal Poly Catalog and the offering department is notified, so the topic may be assigned to the appropriate course section in the schedule of classes.
+- The approved topic’s description is added to the Special Topics webpage and the offering department is notified via email, so the special topic may be assigned to the appropriate course section in the schedule of classes.

 *Be sure to check with your college curriculum committee for submission and review deadlines, as they may differ from dates listed below.